top of page

 • Simple, embodied, and intuitive

-You won’t be asked to chant, perform, or do anything that feels untrue for you.
+You won’t be asked to perform or do anything that feels untrue for you.

 There are no scripts.